rymane/katacoda-scenarios/CI/step3.md

 });
 </pre>

 This test sends a POST request to the endpoint `/api/todos`, including a body with a valid name.
-Since the name is valid, we expect the `statusCode` to equal 201 and the return object to have the properties `id` and `name`, where the `name` should have the same valid as sent in the request.
+Since the name is valid, we expect the `statusCode` to equal 201 and the return object to having the properties `id` and `name`, where the `name` should have the same valid as sent in the request.

 **Note:** Mocking of the data model will be added in the next step of the tutorial.